arcus/education_modules/demystifying_python/demystifying_python.md

 ***
 <div class = "answer">

 While it is technically possible to write Python scripts in a Google document, a word processor like Microsoft Word, or a text editor not designed to write code, it is generally not recommended and will make your life harder.
 There are a variety of text editors that are specifically designed for writing scripts.
 They generally support multiple languages and have special features that help you write code, such as syntax highlighting, smart code completion, and collaboration tools.
-Which features you have access to depends on on which editor you choose ([Atom](https://atom.io/) and [Visual Studio Code](https://code.visualstudio.com/) are two free options).
+Which features you have access to depends on on which editor you choose ([Visual Studio Code](https://code.visualstudio.com/) is an excellent free option).

 </div>
 ***